Humorous Basketball Stories

 Tim Winn, Player, LaSalle Senior High School

-I’ve created other promotional/teaser pieces for The Engineers: A Western New York Basketball Story, both via print and video as I journey through the final steps of completing the book.
-I created a page here on Big Words Authors for the purpose of giving a background of the book and grouping all the promotional pieces such as this in one place for interested readers.
-On my first blogging platform, the Big Words Blog Site, there are interviews with some the most accomplished Section VI players from my era including Jason Rowe, Tim Winn, Carlos Bradberry and Damien Foster.
+There are interviews with some of the most accomplished Section VI players from my era on my first blog, The Big Words Blog Site.
+Those interviews are with Jason Rowe, Tim Winn, Carlos Bradberry and Damien Foster.
 I also interviewed legendary LaSalle Head Basketball Coach, Pat Monti.
 Finally, there are several other basketball-related essays related to my book project.
 If you liked this piece, please share it on your social media and leave a comment beneath this piece.

 The Big Words LLC Newsletter